Dwork families and $\mathcal{D}$-modules: Introduction

 This family is an example of a Dwork family, consisting of the deformation of a Fermat hypersurface by an arbitrary monomial in every variable.
-We will denote it by $\XXn$, and $p_n$ will mean the restriction of the second canonical projection $\PP^n\times\AA^1\ra\AA^1$ to $\XXn$.
+We will denote it by $\cXn$.
+By $p_n$ we will mean the restriction of the second canonical projection $\PP^n\times\AA^1\ra\AA^1$ to $\cXn$.
 Any other family of the form